peterhinch/micropython_ra8875/docs/GUI.md

  * `on_open` Called when a screen is instantiated but prior to display.
  * `after_open` Called after a screen has been displayed.
  * `on_hide` Called when a screen ceases to be current.

+## 4.4 Method

+ * `reg_task` args `task`, `on_change=False`.
+The first arg may be a `Task` instance or a coroutine.
+It is a convenience method which provides for the automatic cancellation of tasks.
+If a screen runs independent coros it can opt to register these.
+On shudown, any registered tasks of the base screen are cancelled.
+On screen change, registered tasks with `on_change` `True` are cancelled.
+For finer control applications can ignore this method and handle cancellation explicitly in code.

 ###### [Jump to Contents](./GUI.md#contents)